20 Center Street

 Outside these hours available by appointment

-East Granby Social Services will begin accepting application for the State Energy Assistance program beginning on October 2, 2017.
-Please call the office for specific income requirements and to learn what supporting documentation is needed.
+East Granby Social Services will begin accepting application for the State of CT Energy Assistance program beginning on October 1, 2019 until March 15, 2019 for deliverable fuel and May 1, 2019 for electric heat

 Friend to Friend Food Pantry/ Thrift Store